Circle: In other p-norms

 A circle of radius 1 (using this distance) is the von Neumann neighborhood of its centre.

 A circle of radius r for the Chebyshev distance (L_{∞} metric) on a plane is also a square with side length 2r parallel to the coordinate axes, so planar Chebyshev distance can be viewed as equivalent by rotation and scaling to planar taxicab distance.
 However, this equivalence between L_{1} and L_{∞} metrics does not generalise to higher dimensions.

 Topological definition

 The circle is the one-dimensional hypersphere (the 1-sphere).

 In topology, a circle is not limited to the geometric concept, but to all of its homeomorphisms.
 Two topological circles are equivalent if one can be transformed into the other via a deformation of R^{3} upon itself (known as an ambient isotopy).

+Orientation

+An oriented circle is an ordinary circle with an orientation represented by a binary value attached to it, which is either $1$ or $-1$.
+The only exception is a circle of radius zero, which has orientation equal to $0$.
+A point is equivalent to an oriented circle of radius zero.
+If an oriented circle has orientation equal to $1$, then the circle is said to be "anti-clockwise" oriented; if it has orientation equal to $-1$ then it is "clockwise" oriented.
+The (signed) radius of an oriented circle is defined to be the radius $r$ of the underlying unoriented circle multiplied by the orientation.
+A circle orientation is assumed in the measure of signed angles.